serlesen/backend-flask/README.md

 advanced configuration is when we need to send the logs elsewhere, like with an SMTP mail, HTTP request or more, using Queues or Buffers.

+## Chapter 9

+In this chapter I show how to implement a custom decorator.
+A decorator is a method that will surround another one.
+I can add some logic before calling the decorated method and some more logic after the decorated method.

+I will show two examples.
+The first one is a timed decorator which will print the time elapsed in a method at each call.
+The decorator will just save the start time and the last time, then print the difference between both using the name of the module and the method to help identifying the logs.

+The second example is similar to the first one but more advanced.
+I will print the elapsed time of some methods but only print the average time in a given window time.
+This may be helpful when the method is called too many times per second.
+It could generate a lot of unreadable logs.
+Using a window time allows me to obtain an average value.
+This means that the decorator must accept some parameters to identify the needed window.
+This will complexify the decorator as it needs another wrapper.